yuri1709/slide-apresentation-controller/README.md

 # controle-toshiba
-Node.js application for controll your computer from wherever you want and in this exmample I'm using a smartphone as controller for slide presentation
+Node.js application for controll your computer from wherever you want and in this example I'm using a smartphone as controller for slide presentation

 # How to use:
 <li>1- git clone to the folder you want</li>